psarando/shire-reckoning/README.md

 also means the Enderi will always start on Gregorian September 22 (a.k.a.
 [Hobbit Day](https://en.wikipedia.org/wiki/Hobbit_Day)).

-Starting the elvish Calendar of Imladris on the vernal equinox in our time would mean starting on the usual date of March 20th, but that would put the 3 Enderi from September 17th - 19th which is 3 to 5 days before the contemporary [autumnal equinox](http://en.wikipedia.org/wiki/Equinox).
+Starting the Elvish Calendar of Imladris on the vernal equinox in our time would mean starting on the usual date of March 20th, but that would put the 3 Enderi from September 17th - 19th which is 3 to 5 days before the contemporary [autumnal equinox](http://en.wikipedia.org/wiki/Equinox).